Kurtnoise-zeus/megui/README.md

 ## Compilation

-Just open the MeGUI.sln file using Visual Studio.
-I'm using VS2022 Community Edition in order to compile the latest changes.
+Just open the MeGUI.sln file using Visual Studio and restaure nuget missing packages.
+Currently, I'm using VS2026 Community Edition in order to compile the latest changes.
+The previous one (VS 2022) works fine also.

 ## What's new